lattereal/tiktok-video-control/README.md

 # TikTok Video Control (Obfuscated)

 Control your own TikToks from the command line.
-List or delete videos using TikTok’s private API.
+List or delete videos using TikTok’s API.

 ## What This Tool Does